phuctm97/nbundle-example/README.md

 To learn more about [nbundle], take a look at the following resources:

+- [nbundle App Store](https://nbundle.com) - get the App Store to see how Notion users discover and use apps.

-- [nbundle Documentation](https://developers.nbundle.com) - learn about [nbundle] features and API.
+- [nbundle Documentation](https://developers.nbundle.com) - learn about nbundle features, architecture, and APIs.

-- [nbundle API Reference](https://developers.nbundle.com/docs/api) - a complete reference of the [nbundle] API.
+- [nbundle API Reference](https://developers.nbundle.com/docs/api) - see a complete reference of the nbundle APIs.

 <!-- Links -->